 While they might look very picturesque, icicles hanging along the edges of the roof are not something a homeowner wants to see.
 They are a sign of Ice Damming, a problem commonly associated with a badly-ventilated attic.
 If your attic retains hot air rising from below and becomes too warm during winter, your roof will heat up.
 This will cause the snow on it to melt.
 The resulting water will flow down to the edge of the roof and gutter, where it’s considerably cooler, and refreeze, building up as the cycle is repeated with each new snowfall.
 In the end, water will back up under the eaves and even into the attic.

 As you can see, proper ventilation in your attic plays a vital role in preserving the integrity of your roof and protecting your home.

 How to determine whether you need better attic ventilation?

 Here are some steps you can make and inspect your roof ventilation:

 - First, take a Look at your eaves and roof.
-If there are no attic vents on the roof or in the eaves, you should add some.
+You should add some if there are no attic vents on the roof or in the eaves.

 - Touch your ceiling on a warm, sunny day.
 If your ceiling is hot, that tells you that the attic is acting like a solar oven.
-It is raising your cooling bills and should improve the ventilation of the roof.
+It is raising your cooling bills and should improve the roof’s ventilation.